 An FAQ allows you to legally do business in a state and puts you in compliance with local laws and regulations.
 It is also sometimes termed “registering as a foreign entity”.
 Sometimes, your bank may also require you to complete an FAQ just to set up a business bank account in that state.

 Because of the favorable tax structure, your Delaware tax payment won’t likely double if you register an FAQ in another state.
 One of the advantages of forming a corporation in Delaware is that you pay no state corporate income tax on goods and services provided outside of the state and no corporate tax on investment income.
 In addition, most Delaware state corps pay very low incorporation costs.

-Registering an out-of-state Delaware C corp startup in the state you intend to do business in is a must, as you will be subject to their economic compliance laws.
-If you fail to or choose not to register, it could result in your license to do business there being revoked or worse.
+Registering an out-of-state Delaware C corp startup in the state you intend to do business is highly recommended, as you will be subject to their economic compliance laws.
+If you fail to or choose not to register, it could result in your license to do business being revoked or worse.

 How To File

 Though local regulations and definitions of “doing business” may seem slightly convoluted, filing for an FAQ is a relatively simple process that requires only a small amount of paperwork.
 Generally, the registration cost for a startup is quite low.

 The process requires that you obtain what’s called a “Certificate of Good Standing” from the Delaware Secretary of State to show your corporation is in compliance with Delaware law.